ianhomer/dotfiles/docs/manual-termux.md

 - Number keys **off** to give more screen space
 - Alternative characters **on**
 - Keyboard size as small as possible
-- Custom symbols to provide quick access to regularly used keys
+- Custom symbols to provide quick access to frequently used keys

 |    |    |    |    |     |      |
 | -- | -- | -- | -- | --  | --   |